What Causes Stroke In Young People?

 – Unhealthy diet (high sodium, saturated fat, low fiber)Leads to higher chances of high pressure, insulin issues, and excess weight gain.

-– Physical inactivityRaises the chance of developing heart-related issues.
+– Physical inactivityRaises chances of heart-related issues.

 – Excessive alcohol consumptionRaises blood pressure and weakens blood vessels